Complete Beginner's Guide

 Get-ADDomainGet a quick overview of domain settings and functional level

-Get-ADDefaultDomainPasswordPolicyCheck current domain password requirements
+Get-ADDefaultDomainPasswordPolicyCheck current domain password requirements and lockout settings

 Restore-ADObjectRecover an accidentally deleted user or group (requires Recycle Bin)